-- (1) Subject to the requirements in subclause (2), the following restricted persons may enter Victoria from any other State, or Territory or, after entering Australia, from a Green Zone Country: - (a) if, at the time the person enters Victoria, they have not been in an area that is a red zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days; or
+- (1) Subject to the requirements in subclause (2), a restricted person may enter Victoria from any other State, or Territory or, after entering Australia, from a Green Zone Country if the person, at the time they enter Victoria: - (a) has not been at a very high risk exposure site in a State, Territory or Green Zone Country at any time during a very high risk period; and - (b) either: - (i) has not been in an area that is an extreme risk zone or red zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days; or

-Note 1: a person that is in a red zone some of the time during the 14 day period and in an orange zone or green zone at other times (including entering Victoria from an orange zone or green zone), will not be permitted to enter Victoria under this subclause.
+Note 1: a person that is in an extreme risk zone or red zone some of the time during the 14 day period and in an orange zone or green zone at other times (including entering Victoria from an orange zone or green zone), will not be permitted to enter Victoria under this subclause.

-Note 2: if a person has been in an area that is an orange zone and one day prior to entering Victoria, the Chief Health Officer determines the area is a red zone effective from a date 14 days prior to the announcement, the person cannot enter Victoria with an orange zone permit.
+Note 2: if a person has been in an area that is an orange zone and one day prior to entering Victoria, the Chief Health Officer determines the area is an extreme risk zone or red zone effective from a date 14 days prior to the announcement, the person cannot enter Victoria with an orange zone permit.

-Note 3: if a person leaves an area before the zone commencement time for a red zone and travels to Victoria, that person remains eligible for an orange zone permit pursuant to subclause (2) (provided they have not been in any other area that is a red zone 14 days prior to entry to Victoria).
+Note 3: if a person leaves an area before the zone commencement time for an extreme risk zone or red zone and travels to Victoria, that person remains eligible for an orange zone permit pursuant to subclause (2) (provided they have not been in any other area that is an extreme risk zone or red zone 14 days prior to entry to Victoria).

-(b) if, at the time the person enters Victoria, they have been in an area that is a red zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days only for the purpose of direct and short term transit through a red zone in that State, Territory or Green Zone Country to Victoria.
+(ii) has been in an area that is an extreme risk zone or red zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days only for the purpose of direct and short term transit through the extreme risk zone or red zone in that State, Territory or Green Zone Country to Victoria; and

 Note: short term transit means a transit time of less than 24 hours.
-If a person spends more than 24 hours in any red zone, they will be a prohibited person.
+If a person spends more than 24 hours in any extreme risk zone or red zone, they will be a prohibited person.